 When choosing software for your hospice organization, there are 10 essential features to look for.
 These features will help you provide quality care for your patients.

-Sumac Case Management Palliative Care & Hospice software has all ten of these features and is purpose-built for hospices.
-The easy-to-use software helps organizations streamline service delivery, improve client care, and increase operational efficiency.
+Sumac Palliative Care & Hospice software has all ten of these features and is purpose-built for hospices.
+The software helps organizations streamline service delivery, improve client care, and increase operational efficiency.
+Read our case studies or contact us today to learn more about Sumac or get free demo.